 Academic Advising Resources

-Any student who has taken at least one English Second Language (ESL) course and have successfully tested out of the ESL curriculum are assigned to either a bilingual/bicultural faculty member or an academic advising professional staff member.
+If you have taken at least one English Second Language (ESL) course, and successfully tested out of the ESL curriculum, you will be assigned to either a bilingual/bicultural faculty member or an academic advising professional staff member.